firojalam/COVID-19-tweets-for-check-worthiness/README.md

-# COVID-19 Infodemic Dataset: Modeling the Perspective of Journalists, Fact-Checkers, Social Media Platforms, Policy Makers, and the Society
+# COVID-19 Infodemic Twitter Dataset: Modeling the Perspective of Journalists, Fact-Checkers, Social Media Platforms, Policy Makers, and the Society

 This repository contains a dataset consisting of tweets annotated with fine-grained labels related to disinformation about COVID-19.
 The labels answer seven different questions that are of interests to journalists, fact-checkers, social media platforms, policymakers, and society as a whole.
 There are annotations for Arabic and English.